 - Reads gauges and other indicators such as fuel oil pressure and temperature.

 - Adjusts steam burning boiler drafts and maintains proper combustion, pressure and water levels in boilers.

 - Operates and cleans oil filtration and centrifuge equipment.

 Median of all compensation (including tips, bonus, and overtime) by years of experience.

-Relatively untried employees who have fewer than five years of experience earn around $34K on average.
-People who have worked for five to 10 years can expect a higher median salary of $38K.
-Deckhands who work for 10 to 20 years in their occupation tend to earn about $46K.
+The median compensation for relatively untried workers is $35K; in the five-to-10 year group, it's higher at around $39K.
+Deckhands see a median salary of $44K after reaching one to two decades on the job.
 Survey participants with more than twenty years of experience only make around $43K on average, though; this group reports a lower median than the one claimed by mid-career individuals.

 Related Job Salaries